FREE SHIPPING on orders over $65 International: over $250

 The production of Hei Cha, or Dark tea, in Japan is entirely new and has a truly innovative approach.

 Only as recently as the last decade, a small group of innovative producers in Japan started experimenting with Hei Cha production using traditional Chinese methods.
-They use tea leaves mostly from the Yabukita cultivar.
+They use tea leaves mostly from Yabukita - the most common local cultivar, which unlike other China-imported cultivars, has been developed specifically in Japan.
 It is the most common tea cultivar in Japan.
 They follow an orthodox processing involving withering, steaming, rolling, and fermenting the tea leaves.

 Yamabuki Nadeshiko is an example of such innovative Japanese Hei Cha.
 A unique thing about it is that it is fermented with the Japanese fermentation starter called "kuro-koji-kin", or black Koji mold.
 This mold has been used for centuries in Japan to ferment traditional foods and drinks like soy sauce, sake, and miso.
 Another difference from the Chinese Hei Cha is that this Japanese dark tea ferments in a sterilized room, with strict control over molds and bacteria.
 In Chinese Pu-erh processing, fermentation is natural (there is control of the moisture and temperature in the process).
 It allows the spontaneous development of all molds and bacteria naturally present in the air.